1 dead in Oklahoma college shooting, suspect in custody

 “Almost immediately, we said, ‘Go, go, go!’ and took off,” McCormack said.

-Porter praised students and staff for how they responded during the lockdown and noted that weeks before the shooting, Rose State College had practiced what to do in the event of an active shooter.
+Porter said the first officers arrived to the scene in approximately one minute.
+He praised students and staff for how they responded during the lockdown and noted that weeks before the shooting, Rose State College had practiced what to do in the event of an active shooter.

 “Things got locked down real quick,” Porter said.
 “I just think they did a fantastic job listening to the school and everybody staying down and not panicking because we didn’t know what was going on.”